Here is a study of the book Kriya Yoga: Synthesis of a personal experience, by Ennio Nimis.

 Nimis' book is written in English, and at least one part of it in Italian.
 The genre is related to novel cults and New Age concerns by and large.
 Nimis deserves thanks for his critical appraisals of the persons, incidents and teachings that popped up in his way, subjective though they may be.
 Along with the book he offers some on-line information.

 Nimis points out in an interview that kriya is not the exclusive property of Lahiri Baba's disciples and their organisations.
 The kriya system of Lahiri draws in elements (methods, and the like) that are in part freely available in other traditions.
-For example, Prem Rawat teaches quite similar methods as Yogananda.
-And Satyananda's Yoga teaches kriya yoga too, and many other techniques that are thought to be essential for good results in kriya yoga.
-Also, common hatha yoga contains some of the core practices, such as the breathing method ujjayi, which is a core part of the whole kriya system, and mudras, including mahamudra.
+Satyananda Yoga teaches a kriya yoga system, and other yoga techniques.
+Also, common hatha yoga contains some of the key practices, such as the breathing method ujjayi, which is a core part of the whole kriya system, and mudras, including mahamudra (Hewitt 1991; Satyananda 1981; 2001, Niranjanananda 2009).

 I hope that the foregoing will help you to get an overall grip in dealing with Ennio Nimis' book.
 What follows next is gist from his first part of his book, about himself and his quest with added teachings.